 If you need a boost, try the 28-Day Keto Challenge.
 The Keto diet is known to work in almost everyone by using your body’s natural responses.
 The 28-Day Keto Challenge provides some coaching and support, and helps you know exactly what to expect.

 I know, and I’m sorry.
 But if you want to drop your beer belly quickly, there’s no better way to do it than to add a little cardio to your new diet.
+We give the exact same advice to ladies who are trying to get rid of muffin tops.
 A steady exercise routine (at least 30 minutes, 3 – 5 times a week) not only helps you to burn calories while in the act, it also helps you to maintain a higher metabolism throughout the day and thus burn more calories even when you’re just sitting on your ass.
 So, look into good cardiovascular activities like walking, jogging, swimming, using an elliptical or anything else that gets your heart rate up and makes you sweat.
 Don’t be afraid to do some weight training while you’re at it.
 The more muscle mass you have, the better your body metabolizes fat.
 Ab exercises, while not as good for getting rid of a beer belly as cardio, are also good.
 Do sit-ups, crunches, TVA exercises, and sit up straight.

 I know, sounds a little counter-productive.
 But seriously, a little down time is far better at helping you to lose weight than you would think.
 The human body creates this neat hormone called cortisol.
 It’s the hormone that is responsible for the fight-or-flight responses that are triggered in high-stress situations.
 Cortisol causes your body to release high levels of blood sugar for a quick burst of energy.
 If those sugars aren’t utilized, and they usually aren’t, they end up getting stored as fat.
 And guess where they’re probably gonna get stored?
 That’s right buddy, those new fat cells are gonna get all snuggled up nice and warm next to the ones already in your beer belly.
 So, work a couple sessions of relax time into your day.
 Shoot for at least 20-minute periods and just chill.
 Read a book, listen to some music, take a nap, or just contemplate the ceiling.